NathanielHart44/rspdocs/docs/info-endpoints.md

 The response from the `create_players` endpoint follows a standard format:

 - `players_created` (int): The number of players that were successfully created.
-- `pre-existing_players` (list): A list of players that already existed in the RSP database.
+- `pre-existing_players` (list): A list of players that already existed in the RSP records.

 Example Response Body (Success):
 === "JSON"